 9. Are there any restrictions on how the Armed Forces Salute Tickets can be used?

 Besides the Blockout dates mentioned above and the expiration date there are no restrictions.

-You can use the 4 days of your tickets 4 days in a row, over a longer vacation stay, or here and there throughout the year.
+You can use all the days of your tickets in a row, sporadically over a longer vacation stay, or here and there throughout the year.

-The same applies to the Water Park & More visits, you’ve got until 28 September 2013 to use them up.
+The same applies to the Plus visits, you have until the end of the Salute Offer Period to use them up.

 10. What if I need more days than the Armed Forces Salute Tickets offer?

 In some cases you may want to spend more days touring the Disney parks than are available on the Armed Forces Salute Tickets.